Is an MBA Worth It? Pros, Cons, and How to Decide

 • Can I afford the cost of business school?
 What is my expected ROI?
 What financial resources are available to me?

 • How important is the tier of business school to my goals?
-What schools can I realistically get into?
+What schools can I realistically get into based on my undergraduate school brand, GPA, test scores, and existing work experience?

 • Am I prepared for the intensity and demands of graduate school?
 Can I afford to dedicate those two years to school?